How to bridge disconnection and establish communication processes for successful remote collaboration

 Put it all together.
 The most productive meetings — the meetings worth holding — are the ones where the time is used to integrate team members’ imaginations to do meaningful work together.

-Just as guided visual methods are used to bring focus to our imagination, having the right technology at your disposal and agreed-upon conventions for how to use that technology can make all the difference for effective remote collaboration.
+Just as guided visual methods are used to bring focus to our imagination, having the right frameworks in place for bringing purpose and intention to those collaborative moments can make all the difference for effective remote collaboration.
 The objective is to take the guesswork out of remote collaboration, remove friction in the process, and bridge any gaps along the way.